The Books of Homilies: Elizabethan Reform: the Second Book of Homilies (1563, completed 1571)

 The First Book saw a new edition in 1562, the homilies divided into parts for better understanding: in its preface, the Queen's injunction for them to be read was given.
 This, and the editions of 1563, 1567 and of 1571, in which the Second Book of homilies and sermons was added, belong to the time of Matthew Parker as archbishop, from the commencement of the reign of Queen Elizabeth I until his death in 1575.
-They followed that interruption to the Reforms occasioned by Queen Mary I (ruled 1553–1558) and the Roman Catholic Archbishop Reginald Pole (1556-1558), and the execution of Thomas Cranmer (author of much of the first volume) as a heretic in 1556.
+They followed that interruption to the Reforms occasioned by Queen Mary I (ruled 1553–1558) and the Roman Catholic Archbishop Reginald Pole (1556–1558), and the execution of Thomas Cranmer (author of much of the first volume) as a heretic in 1556.
 The Forty-two Articles had not been enforced during Mary's reign, during which the English Church was reunited with that of Rome, but at once regained importance in Elizabeth's religious settlement.

 1563

-The Second Book, mainly written by Matthew Parker himself with Bishop John Jewel and others, was printed perhaps in two or more editions by Richarde Iugge and John Cawood, "printers to the Queenes Maiestie".
-According to Parker himself, the Homilies had already been printed in 1562 and only awaited the Queen's approval at Midsummer 1563 for final publication.
+The Second Book, mainly written by Matthew Parker with Bishop John Jewel and others, was printed perhaps in two or more editions by Richarde Iugge and John Cawood, "printers to the Queenes Maiestie".
+According to Parker, the Homilies had already been printed in 1562 and only awaited the Queen's approval at Midsummer 1563 for final publication.
 Entitled Certayne Sermons appoynted by the Queenes Maiestie, it contained twenty sermons.
 Reprints appeared in succeeding years.
 The publication followed the Convocation's approval of Thirty-Nine Articles, from which the Queen removed a further article to pacify objections from her Catholic subjects.
 These complete the promised scope of the Homilies as projected in the final notice of the First Book.